ahungry/geben/README.md

      - g       run
      - c       run to cursor
      - e       eval php expression
-     - b       set a breakpoint at a line
+     - b       set a breakpoint at a line (see: defcustom geben-predefined-breakpoints)
      - B       set a breakpoint interactively
      - u       unset a breakpoint at a line
      - U       clear all breakpoints